LamakerOfficial/help-center/_posts/minecraft/general/2021-08-31-Uploading-downloading-your-world-file.md

 8. Click on "download".
 9. Your world folder should be downloaded!

-> Note: If you are using spigot or any of its forks, you should also have `world_nether` and `world_the_end`, these are also your world files so make sure to download them alongside `world`.
+> Note: If you are using Spigot or any of its forks, you should also have `world_nether` and `world_the_end`, these are also your world files so make sure to download them alongside `world`.
 > Note: You can also use [SFTP](https://help.falixnodes.net/falix/general/sftp/)!